VerifAPS/xPPU_Model_Share/README.md

 Here you can find the detailed models and control code of both the Pick and Place Unit (PPU) and the Extended Pick and Place Unit (xPPU).

-The current models and code are in the Beta state, please see `beta` branch.
+The current models and code are in the Beta state.

 ## Contact